BRAND DESIGN

 Brand Awareness

-Brand awareness refers to how a customer recalls your brand in their memory.
-It consists of brand recognition as well as brand recall and helps customers understand which product, or service category, that particular brand belongs to, and what products or services are sold under the brand name.
+Brand awareness refers to how customers recall your brand in their memory.
+It consists of brand recognition and brand recall, helping customers understand which product or service category your brand belongs to and what you offer.

-Brand awareness is crucial in any market, but particularly a highly contested one.
-For a customer to consider or follow your brand, they must be or be made, aware of it.
+In highly contested markets, brand awareness is crucial.
+For customers to consider or follow your brand, they must first be aware of it.

 Brand Identity